SimonScholz/simonscholz.github.io/content/tutorials/ansible/index.md

 remote_port = 22222
 ```

+### Ansible Lint GitHub Action

+Ansible lint also provides a GitHub Action to check your Ansible files hosted on GitHub.

+Please see [Installing Ansible Lint as a GitHub Action](https://ansible.readthedocs.io/projects/lint/installing/#installing-ansible-lint-as-a-github-action) for detailed information.

 ## First Ansible commands

 Within the git repository `ansible` folder the following commands can be run: